saurabh-uchil/Code-Challenge/README.md

     - balance
     - A "Pay" button
 - ✅ Clicking the "Pay" button should submit the credit card details to the backend, and on success, show a “Payment Successful” view with a close button.
+- ✅ Implement a different page/view that shows a history of payments made.

 Example card:<br/>
 <img src="./example-ui/example-card.png" alt="card-example" width="640"/>